How To: Get Rid of Drain Flies

 Before you can rid your home of drain flies, you need to identify the affected drains.
 Adult drain flies love to feed and breed in slow-moving or clogged drains, because they provide plenty of decomposing material where the insects can complete their life cycle.
 If any of your drains are backed up, chances are that those are the root of the problem.

 If diagnosing the source turns out not to be that simple, try this other easy trick: Simply cover each drain in your home with a strip of masking tape, sticky side down.
 (You don’t want to block airflow in your drain, so just make an “X” over each drain opening with the tape.)
 Drain flies are most active at night, so put the tape on the drains before you go to bed and leave it there overnight to catch any insects that may try to fly out.
 Check the tape the next morning for signs of bugs to figure out which drains are the source of your flies.

-Once you’ve determined the problem drains, you need to clean the slimy gunk that has collected there and wipe out the breeding zone.
+Once you’ve determined which are the problem drains, you need to clean out the slimy gunk that has collected there in order to eliminate the flies’ breeding zones.
 Resist the urge to pour a bottle of chemical drain cleaner down the drain, as that won’t effectively take care of all the decomposing material in your home’s pipes and traps.
 Instead, start by running warm water down the drain to wet it.

 Insert a pipe snake or pipe brush down the drain and use a gentle scrubbing motion to remove the built-up slime covering the inside of the drain pipe.
 A plunger can also be used to help pull out any leftover material from your pipes.

 Open the U-trap under your sink so you can easily reach and remove any other clog-causing remnants that have collected inside.